Wae Rebo Traditional Village of Flores, What’s Interesting?

 4. Panoramatic Mountain

-Wae Rebo is surrounded by panoramic mountains and the lush Todo forest.
-There are orchids, ferns, and chirping songbirds in this lush tropical forest filled with abundant vegetation.
+Panoramic mountains and the lush Todo forest surround Wae Rebo.
+Abundant vegetation, orchids, ferns, and chirping songbirds fill this lush tropical forest

 This village has no mobile reception, and the electricity only runs from 6 PM to 10 PM WITA.

-The weather is relatively cold, especially in the dry season, so don’t forget to bring your jacket and trouser if you’re planning to visit the village.
+The weather is relatively cold, especially in the dry season.
+So don’t forget to bring your jacket and trousers if you’re planning to visit the village.

 5. Beautiful Scenery of the Forest

-In this village, you can take some great photos of the iconic 7 Mbaru Niang with the landscape of the mountain and the green forest in the background.
-Meanwhile, during the night, your eyes will be entertained by the sky view; full of stars, ideal for night photography.
+In this village, you can take some great photos of the iconic 7 Mbaru Niang.
+With the landscape of the mountain and the green forest in the background.
+Meanwhile, during the night, the sky view, full of starts, will entertain your eyes, making it ideal for night photography.

 Read more: Mesa Island, The Cultural Island in Flores – Komodo

-In Wae Rebo, visitors are warmly welcomed and offered the opportunity to experience their simple traditional way of life.
-This village is an ideal place for you who wants to have an adventure, learn a traditional way of life, and enjoy its beautiful scenery while having the famous Wae Rebo robusta coffee with local people.
+Wae Rebo warmly welcomes visitors and invites them to immerse in the locals’s simple lifestyle.
+This village is an ideal place for vacation.
+Suits you who want to get away from the hustle and bustle of the city.
+You can learn a traditional way of life, and enjoy its beautiful scenery.
+Also having the famous Wae Rebo robusta coffee with local people.

 Ready to Explore the Beauty of Flores?